When looking for banks for small business loans, Bank of America and Wells Fargo may come to mind.

 If a bank is unclear on what exactly constitutes a small business, or if they lump all small businesses together, you have a problem.

-It’s really hard to serve the financial needs of a mom-and-pop store that only earns a few hundred thousand dollars a year when you’re using the same underwriting criteria as you use for a business that generates, say, 40 to 50 million dollars a year in revenue,.
+It can be hard to serve the financial needs of a mom-and-pop store that only earns a few hundred thousand dollars a year when you’re using the same underwriting criteria as you use for a business that generates, say, 40 to 50 million dollars a year in revenue,.

 And in the big banks’ defense, it can be difficult to determine a fair way to assess small businesses across different industries.